-First thing first, you need a Cloudflare account to use WP Rocket along with Cloudflare.
+First, you need a Cloudflare account to use WP Rocket and Cloudflare.
 Without that, it will be impossible to use the two together.

 You only need an email address and a unique password to sign up for a Cloudflare account.

 Cloudflare offers a basic free account for its users.
-Though there are premium plans if you require more CDN, performance, security, and cache function for your website.
+However, there are premium plans if you require more CDN, performance, security, and cache functions for your website.

-The free Cloudflare account is good for use with WP Rocket.
+The free Cloudflare account is suitable for use with WP Rocket.

-Now that you have a Cloudflare account, and your website domain is added to Cloudflare.
-Let’s proceed to integrate WP Rocket with Cloudflare CDN (content delivery network).
+Now that you have a Cloudflare account, your website domain has been added to Cloudflare; let’s integrate the WP Rocket plugin with Cloudflare CDN (content delivery network).

 The next thing you need to do is change your domain Name Servers to the Cloudflare DNS.
 You can do this from your domain name registrar level.

-This is not hard to do, you will find all the information you need on this page.
+This is not hard; you will find all the necessary information on this page.

 The Cloudflare name server looks something like this:

-It may take up to 24 hours for the name server changes to take effect.
+It may take 24 hours for the name server changes to take effect.
 So you might not proceed with the configuration immediately.

-Using the WP Rocket Cloudflare add-on will make things simpler and convenient to configure.
-Though it is not a requirement but an easier way to go through the process.
+Using the WP Rocket Cloudflare add-on will make things simpler and more convenient to configure.
+However, it is not a requirement but an easier way to go through the process.